Bryaro/pp4/README.md

 4. **Table Reservation System:**
    - Users can create reservations from the homepage by clicking the "Reserve Table" button.
+   - Users is shown policy for the reservation, cancelation and edit.
    - Reservations cannot be made for the same day.
    - Users receive a confirmation email after making a reservation.
+   - User cant edit or cancel if the reservation date is within 2 days.
-   - Users can view, edit, and update all reservations in their profile page.
+   - Otherwise users can view, edit, and update reservations in their profile page.
+   - If cancel and edit policy deadline is reached: Users cant edit/update or delete reservation to avoid free tables which will cost the cafeteria.

    <br>